Ranked: world’s most powerful passports 2025

 Shutterstock Getting a Chinese visa isn’t easy for Brits

-After two hours in the visa office, I managed to file my paperwork (with much impatient sighing).
+After two hours in the visa office, I finally managed to file my paperwork.
 As a Brit, I had clearly got used to being welcomed abroad with open arms.
 The UK has one of the world’s most powerful passports and, as such, I can enter most countries visa free or with a visa on arrival.

 After my humbling at the China visa office, I read with interest the latest ranking of the world’s most powerful passports.